LeonardoESousa/LeoX/Tutorial/Tutorial.md

 Run this opt freq calculation and make sure that the optimized geometry is converged.

 Next, we need to create a submission script, which we name **g16.sh**.
-The following is an example that first sets up some options and loads the appropriate modules.
-Adjust it according to the cluster you use.
+The following is an example for usage with the slurm queue system.
+It first sets up some options and loads the appropriate modules.
+Adjust it according to the cluster and queue system you use.
 The essential line is the `bash $1` line.

 ```
 #!/bin/bash